Calvinbullock/enCrypt/README.md

 flags:

-This purpues for this program is to help me learn the rust programing langadge as well as to learn more about useing libraies.
+This purpues for this program is to help me learn the rust programing langwage as well as to learn more about using libraies.
 In this case it is a cryptographic one.

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-I am useing the rustc pakadge from the ubuntu apt repositories. this includes rust version 1.71.1
+I am using the rustc pakadge from the ubuntu apt repositories. this includes rust version 1.71.1

-My edditer is vim/neovim and vs code.
+My editer is vim/neovim and vs code.

-library used --- ???
+library used sodiumoxide

 # Useful Websites